Vancouver Canadians: 2023

+Before the 2023 season, Mooney and Kerr sold the team to Diamond Baseball Holdings, a private equity group that owns over 47 minor league baseball teams.
+Also, Rogers Communications signed a five-year contract to rename their ballpark Roger's Field at Nat Bailey Stadium.

-In the 2023 season, the Canadians had the best overall record in the Northwest League at 77–54 and qualified for the playoffs by winning the first-half title with a 38–27 record.
-Vancouver defeated the Everett Aquasox 3–1 to win their first High-A Northwest League Championship.
+The Canadians led the league at 77–54 and qualified for the playoffs by winning the first-half title with a 38–27 record.
+Vancouver defeated the Everett Aquasox, 3–1, to win their first High-A Northwest League championship and their first league championship since 2017.

 2024

-The 2024 season saw the Canadians again qualify for the playoffs, but they lost the championship series 3–1 to Spokane.
+The 2024 season saw the Canadians again qualify for the playoffs as defending league champions for the first time since their 2012 season by winning the second-half title.
+However, the team ultimately failed to defend their title by losing the championship series, 3–1, to Spokane.